flow-physics/flow-physics.github.io/_posts/2024-02-12-numpy-arrays-in-pydantic.markdown

 We can define a custom type for our Numpy arrays using the `Annotated` type.
 This will wrap around Numpy's original [`ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html){:target="_blank" rel="noopener"} class.
 But we need to provide two additional things:

 1. A function to convert a provided string input to Numpy array - a before validation method
-1. A function to serialize a provided Numpy array into string - a custom serialization method
+1. A function to serialize a provided Numpy array into List/string - a custom serialization method

 Sample code for this custom datatype `MyNumPyArray` creation is given below: